-- -Pool of experienced Speech and Language therapists and therapy assistants - -Child centred programmes based on assessed need. - -1 to 1 and group therapy. - Close collaborative work with classroom staff. - -Provision of programmes such as smiLE, Live English and Lego therapy. - -Lunchtime SALT clubs - -Inclusion opportunities - Modern sensory room
+- -Pool of experienced Speech and Language therapists and therapy assistants - -Child centred programmes based on assessed need. - -1 to 1 and group therapy. - Close collaborative work with classroom staff. - -Provision of programmes such as smiLE, Live English and Lego therapy. - -Clear and concise student communication profiles - -Inclusion opportunities - Modern sensory room child at t